Clonazolam is part of a recent wave of so-called ‘designer benzodiazepines’.

-Clonazolam is a designer benzodiazepine which has gained much recognition in the last couple of years as a research chemical, similar to Etizolam.
+Clonazolam is a designer benzodiazepine which has gained much recognition in the last couple of years as a research chemical and recreational drug, similar to Etizolam.

 It’s not exactly clear why Clonazolam was abandoned, but it likely had to do with the fact that Alprazolam (Xanax) was invented just a few years later by the same pharmaceutical company (Upjohn).

 Upjohn is part of Pfizer now, but it wasn’t such a massive company back then.
 One company with limited resources can only pursue so many drug approvals.